thijsbrekhof1/LFD_final/README.md

 Download all packages and modules specified in our import statements.

+## Checking statistics about the dataset
+Statistics regarding emojis and hashtags can be found when running 'check_stats.py'.
+No additionaly command-line arguments need to be specified for this.

 ## Baseline
 Our baseline model can be found under 'baseline.py'.
 The program does not require any default command-line arguments to be specified to run, though you can optionally change settings like which algorithm to use by specifying command-line arguments.
 Running the program with the argument -h will show all possible command-line arguments and their options.